enix/x509-certificate-exporter/README.md

 Changes in paths or deleted files may silently break the ability to watch critical certificates.

 Because it's never convenient to alert on disapearing metrics, the exporter will publish on `x509_read_errors` how many paths could not be read.
-Kubernetes secrets are not accounted for, only files and directories.
+It will also count Kubernetes API responses failures, but won't count deleted secrets.

 A basic alert would be:
 ```